A New Translation of An Inca Rain Poem

 See also: http://hubpages.com/hub/Translation-of-Ten-Japanese-Haiku.
 During the 1980's I translated a Chippewa Firefly poem into English for Transition Magazine while teaching at SUNY-Cortland.

-Were the Incas killed off mostly by smallpox?See results without voting
+Were the Incas mostly killed off by the Spanish?See results without voting

 More by this Author